Winter flowering plants: experts' choice of the best winter flowers

 A winter flowering species of camellia that always brings me a tremendous amount of joy.
 Flowering well before the thrust of camellia blooms appear, its single, crimson-red flowers have a simplicity that also lends itself to many different planting styles and schemes.
 It’s a large shrub that benefits from a sheltered position, and if your garden is in an exposed and colder climate, try growing this plant in a container, but if you do make sure that it doesn’t dry out during the summer for a strong flowering performance.
 AGM.
 Height 2.5-4m.
 Origin Garden origin (species from Japan).
 Conditions Moisture-retentive, acidic, fertile and free-draining soil; partial shade.
 Hardiness RHS H4, USDA 8a-9b.
 Season of interest Autumn and winter.

 Iris unguicularis 'Mary Barnard'

 I’m always amazed at how tolerant of incredibly poor and sun-baked positions this species of iris can be.
 Often, they hug walls and enjoy a roasting during the summer and then reward us in winter with large, violet flowers that have contrasting yellow signals.
 Flowering in winter isn’t without its challenges, but by planting against a sunny wall, you reduce the impact of the hard frosts, which can damage the freshly emerged flowers.
 If flowers are hit by the frost, many more soon appear.
 AGM.
-Chosen by Tom Brown
+Height 50cm.

 Origin Garden origin (species from eastern Mediterranean and North Africa).